-- Backing Up the root.sh Script
+- Back Up the root.sh Script

-- Configuring IPMI-based Failure Isolation Using Crsctl

-- Tuning Semaphore Parameters
+- Tune Semaphore Parameters

-- Creating a Fast Recovery Area Disk Group
+- Create a Fast Recovery Area Disk Group

-- Running Oracle RAC Configuration Audit Tool
+- Running RACcheck Configuration Audit Tool

-5.2.1 Backing Up the root.sh Script
+5.2.1 Back Up the root.sh Script

-Oracle recommends that you back up the root.sh script after you complete an installation.
-If you install other products in the same Oracle home directory, then the installer updates the contents of the existing root.sh script during the installation.
-If you require information contained in the original root.sh script, then you can recover it from the root.sh file copy.
+Oracle recommends that you back up the root. sh script after you complete an installation.
+If you install other products in the same Oracle home directory, then the installer updates the contents of the existing root. sh script during the installation.
+If you require information contained in the original root. sh script, then you can recover it from the root. sh file copy.